MorrellLAB/sequence_handling/README_fastp.md

 ___

-> For greater detail, usage information, and troubleshooting please see the [`sequence_handling` wiki](https://github.com/MorrellLAB/sequence_handling/wiki).
+> For more detail, usage information, and troubleshooting,  please see the [`sequence_handling` wiki](https://github.com/MorrellLAB/sequence_handling/wiki).

 ## What is `sequence_handling` for?